-English weaver Thomas Blick established a woollen mill in Upper Brook Street, Nelson, in June 1845.
-He employed German immigrant women, including those from the Bensemann and Eggers families.
-The women spun sheep’s wool, which was used to produce a strong, almost waterproof fabric known as Blick cloth.
-It was used for uniforms of the constabulary.
+English weaver Thomas Blick established a woollen mill in Upper Brook Street, Nelson, in 1845.
+He employed German immigrant women, including members of the Bensemann and Eggers families.
+The women spun sheep’s wool to produce a strong, almost waterproof fabric known as Blick cloth that was used for police uniforms.

 Using this item

 Reference: Tyree Studio Collection 69435 (left); A1250 EC.146.66 (right)

 Permission must be sought from Nelson Provincial Museum before any re-use of this image.